 There is a stark contrast in teaching kids versus tutoring adolescents.
 Kids long for attachment and seek a safe haven from their parents and teachers.
-Contrary to that, adolescents wish to detach from the feeling of being dependent and wish to develop their separate identities.
+Contrary to that, middle schoolers wish to detach from the feeling of being dependent and wish to develop their separate identities.
 Not giving them enough freedom to go out or make choices irks teenagers.

 As a teacher, you may have heard your colleagues say that they are tired of teaching middle schoolers.
 But, even though it is challenging, you can succeed if you have a proper plan in hand.
 Remember that adolescents have not yet developed the power to control their emotions and make choices.
 If you can build some strategies to set yourself as their role model, you might make the task of managing adolescents much easier.